hotdoy/grav-theme-wheat/docs/00-creating-a-new-project.md

-## Creating a new project
+# Creating a new project

 This section is for starting a project from scratch using Wheat as a starting point.
-If you are working on an already started project, you should probably be in the [Contributin to a project](/01-contributin-to-a-project) section.
+If you are working on an already started project, you should probably be in the [Contributing to an existing project](https://github.com/hotdoy/grav-theme-wheat/blob/main/docs/01-contributing-to-a-project.md) section.

 ## What you'll need